Mikapall/Demon-s-Souls-SL1-Repository/ds2.md

 ## SL1 Legend Banned Equipment

 * Brightbug on base NG.
-* Offensive Pyromancies are not allowed for broken
+* Offensive Pyromancies are not allowed for low damage runs